hviidhenrik/my-sample-data-science-structure/README.md

-Sample Module Repository
+Template Data Science Project Repository
 ========================

 ## Python data science project structure
-This template is meant for data science projects, e.g., where you explore data, train models, optimize hyperparameters that kind of thing.
+This template is meant for data science projects, e.g., where you explore data, train models, run experiments, optimize hyperparameters, that kind of thing.

 ## Not suited for minimalistic Python packages